Where do you start when you're looking for a publisher?

 7. Go to conferences and conventions.
 Get appointments to pitch your work.
 See what the publisher does at the convention, not just for the author, but for the reader and the distributor.
 Go to the bar and listen.
 That’s often where the really interesting stuff goes on, and any seasoned conference goer will know that.

 8. Find out where the publisher sells books.
 If they’re listed in the big wholesale catalogues like Ingram’s.
 If they’re listed at the big digital outlets.
-Amazon is the biggest, but also check Barnes and Noble, All Romance Ebooks, Diesel and the Apple store to see if the books are listed there.
+Amazon is the biggest, but also check Barnes and Noble, Diesel and the Apple store to see if the books are listed there.

 9. Go to places like Absolute Write Water Cooler forum and Preditors and Editors to see what you can glean there.
 Remember that very often, it’s opinion.

 10. Do listen to rumours but don’t always believe them.
 Sometimes smoke signals do mean something is going wrong.
 Sometimes it can be a malicious ex employee or ex author, so be really careful.